Our verdict

 The Giannis Immortality 2 can be used outdoors

-One of the experts reports that the rubber outsole of this shoe is "super hard."
+The rubber outsole of this shoe feels super hard.
 Hence, the Giannis Immortality 2 is suitable for use on rough outdoor courts.

 It is also a little harder than the rubber found on the Nike Cosmic Unity 2 and the Jordan Zion 2 (both recommended for outdoor use).